 - Dogs must have proof of compliance with city ordinances regarding registration and vaccination.

 - The handler has full responsibility and liability for the behavior of their animal and is responsible for any damage that the animal may cause.

 - The care and supervision of the service animal is the responsibility of the handler.
 The animal must be under the control of the handler at all times.

 - The handler has full responsibility for the cleanup and proper disposal of all animal waste.

 - A service animal may be removed by campus authorities if it is disruptive, aggressive, unhygienic or behaving in ways outside of the duties of a service animal (wandering, barking, etc.).

 - A service animal may be excluded from a college facility or activity due to health and safety concerns.
 Determination of restricted areas will be made by a team of college authorities.
-In the event a service animal is excluded from a facility or activity, the Disability Services Office will work with the individual with a disability to determine other reasonable accommodations as necessary.
+In the event a service animal is excluded from a facility or activity, the Disability Support Services Office will work with the individual with a disability to determine other reasonable accommodations as necessary.

-- Concerns about the behavior, toileting, health or handling of the animal should be addressed to the handler and to the Disability Services Office.
+- Concerns about the behavior, toileting, health or handling of the animal should be addressed to the handler and to the Disability Support Services Office.